-- There are many methods for measuring receiver noise temperatures.
+There are several methods for measuring receiver noise temperatures.
 The following technique is both practical and accurate.
-This is generally called Y factor method. - This measurement will use a cold sky (a sky with as few noise sources as possible) and an absorber (such as Eccosorb[®]). - The sky will provide the cold reference ~3K while the absorber acts as a hot termination of ~290K.
+This is generally called Y factor method.

+- Receiver with feed: - This measurement will use a cold sky (a sky with as few noise sources as possible) and an absorber (such as Eccosorb ®). - The sky will provide the cold reference ~3K while the absorber acts as a hot termination of ~290K. - Receiver with Waveguide or cable connectors: - Liquid nitrogen (set physical temperature of termination to 77 K)